|WARM UPS AND STRETCHING

-Hamstring and Lower Back -- Slowly bend forward from your waist with your knees slightly bent.
+Hamstring and Lower Back -- Slowly bend forward from your hips with your knees slightly bent.
 Reach for the floor and hold.
 Only bend as far as comfortable.

 Outer thigh and buttocks and spine -- While lying on your back bring your right knee up.
 Place your left hand on your thigh and gently pull it over to your left side.
 Do not pull at the knee.
 Your shoulders, left leg and back should remain flat.
 Pull gently.
 Then repeat on the left side.

 Lower back -- While lying on your back, bring both knees up towards the chest with the hands.
 Round the lower back and relax into the stretch.
 Don't do this stretch on a hard surface...it will bruise the spine!

 Quadriceps Stretch -- Standing up, hold on to a stationary object.
 Bend your right knee, bringing your foot toward your buttocks.
 Keeping your left knee slightly bent, grasp your right ankle with the opposite hand.
 Slowly pull your leg up and back, bringing your foot at high as comfortable.
 Repeat with other leg.
 (To protect your knee... think of pulling the quads back rather than pulling the foot toward your buttocks.)